WebAssembly/exception-handling/proposals/exception-handling/Exceptions.md

 same as if the `try` has catches but none of the catches are able to handle the exception.

-If `delegate`'s immediate argument is the depth of block-like structures (blocks, loops, and trys) + 1, i.e., the function-level block, it is considered to be delegating the exception to the caller of the current function.
-For
+If `delegate`'s immediate argument is the depth of the outermost block + 1, i.e. the function-level block, the function-level block is considered as a `catch`-less `try` and it delegates the exception handling to the caller of the current function.
+For example:
-example:
 ```
+(func $test
   try $l1
     try
       call $foo
     delegate 1  ;; delegate to the caller
   catch
     ...
   catch_all
     ...
   end
+)
 ```
 In case `foo` throws, `delegate 1` here delegates the exception handling to the caller, i.e., the exception escapes the current function.